wacl-york/acruise-peakid/acruisepy/README.md

 ![Wavelet peak detection using levels 13-17](../images/plumes_wavelets_5.png)

-Setting these to 2 and 1.2 respectively for this wavelet configuration allows us to save the plumes and plot using the regular function.
+Setting these to 2 and 1.2 respectively for this wavelet configuration allows us to save the plumes and plot them using `plot_plumes`.

 ```python
 plumes_wave = peakid.detect_plumes_wavelets(df_co2['conc'],